dmlc/xgboost/doc/tutorials/custom_metric_obj.rst

 XGBoost is designed to be an extensible library.
 One way to extend it is by providing our own objective function for training and corresponding metric for performance monitoring.
 This document introduces implementing a customized elementwise evaluation metric and objective for XGBoost.
 Although the introduction uses Python for demonstration, the concepts should be readily applicable to other language bindings.

 .. note::

    * The ranking task does not support customized functions.
    * Breaking change was made in XGBoost 1.6.

+See also the advanced usage example for more information about limitations and workarounds for more complex objetives: :doc:`/tutorials/advanced_custom_obj`

 In the following two sections, we will provide a step by step walk through of implementing the ``Squared Log Error (SLE)`` objective function: